mau-jac/1T6-F21/wk7/pwsh_scripting.md

 <br>

-## PowerShell ISE
+## PowerShell ISE & Execution Policy

-To modify your execution policy and learn about the **PowerShell ISE** follow the link below:
+⚠ To modify your execution policy and learn about the **PowerShell ISE** follow the link below:

 > 📖 For this part of the notes, refer to:
 >